 The Commission may need to gather information – on its own initiative or in response to a complaint - about whether EU law is being correctly applied or whether national law is consistent with EU law.

 Using EU Pilot, it sends a query to the national government concerned, which has 10 weeks to reply.

 The Commission then has 10 weeks to assess the response.

-If it is unsatisfactory, the Commission may start infringement proceedings.
+If the response is unsatisfactory, the Commission may start infringement proceedings.

 The single indicator – the average time taken by each country to respond to the Commission's query – has a benchmark figure of 70 days.

 (based on one single indicator)

 Indicator - EU 28 governments' average response time